 G2.
-Use a variety of text such as literacy circles and fictional and informational text, students will be engaged daily across all content areas, with opportunities to discuss and write about evidence based questions in order to increase proficiency.
+Through collaborative planning, teachers will plan student opportunities to answer questions that will disprove misconceptions and deepen understanding by using a variety of text such as literacy circles and fictional and informational text.
+Students will be engaged across content areas, with opportunities to discuss/write about evidence based questions in order to increase proficiency.
+This goal supports the PCSB District Strategic Plan: A.1 Student Achievement; and E.4 Support & Resources.

-Q G041646
+Q G073280

-G2.B3 Student opportunities to engage with high-quality text outside of the ELA block.
+G2.B3 Student opportunities to engage with high-quality text outside of the ELA block in order to answer teacher-planned questions .
+2